Based on 1 Reviews

 Answer: During the trekking route there are all places hotels and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
 Instead, we provide you with boiled water or bringing chlorine tablets to purify the normal water as the normal water is available at the campsite/along the way in the camping trekking.

 Question: Can I charge my digital camera or other batteries on my trip?.

 Answer: During the Teahouse, there will be more chances to charge the battery.
-We recommend you bring an extra pair for in case.
+We recommend you bring an extra pair in case.
 Remember to bring your adapters!

 Question: Is there any communication facilities on Saribung expedition?.

 Answer: In this trekking route you can get telephone services as well as internet services as well.